Types of Fish Species

 There are hundreds more fish that are available.
 Remembering which is fatty and which is lean will help you know exactly how to cook that particular fish.
 Dry-heat methods are preferred for fatty fish because their fat content will help keep the flesh moist, while moist-heat methods are preferred for lean fish to help keep it moist and flavorful.

-There are only a few commercially available fish that can be categorized as being a flatfish.
+[dropcap]T[/dropcap]here are only a few commercially available fish that can be categorized as being a flatfish.
 All different types of flatfish are lean and have a firm delicate texture.
 The different types of flatfish available are:

-Different Types of Flat Fish
+Fish Names for Different Types of Flat Fish

 Flounder has a lean firm flesh that is pearly white with a sweet mild flavor.
 Poaching, steaming and frying this type of fish is recommended.

 Sole has many different types of fish/species associated with it.
 Flounder is sometimes marketed as Sole due to the popularity of Sole.
-They are a lean fish and one of the most flavorful available.
+They are a lean fish species and one of the most flavorful available.
 Any flatfish which is harvested in North America and sold as Sole is actually flounder.
 There is English Sole (Flounder), Petrale Sole (Flounder), Dover Sole (Flounder), Lemon Sole (Flounder)

-Halibut is the largest available flat fish and is very popular due to its appealing texture, color, and sweet, mild taste.
+Halibut is the largest available flat fish species and is very popular due to its appealing texture, color, and a sweet, mild taste.
 It is a lean fish that absorbs flavor well and can be poached baked, grilled or broiled and goes well with many sauces.

 Turbot is a different type of fish that is a Pacific flatfish with no real culinary distinction.
 In Europe, the turbot is prized for its delicate flavor and firm lean flesh.